backdrop-contrib/slick/README.txt

 database lookup.
 It is analog to Drupal 8 CMI.
 See slick_example.slick_default_preset.inc for the stored-in-code sample.

-7.x-2.x supports Slick 1.5 above, and dropped Slick 1.4.x and below.
+7.x-2.x supports Slick 1.5 above, and dropped supporting Slick 1.4.x and below.

 INSTALLATION: